 Note: The best way to check the status of your application is by logging into your online application.
 Once your application goes into formal review, the reviewer will contact you with any questions or to schedule your interview.

 Step 9: Schedule Your Visa Appointment at the Embassy/Consulate

 - If approved, you will receive a confirmation email with important pre-departure information and your SEVIS ID number.

-- Schedule your visa appointment at the embassy or consulate.
+- Complete your DS-160 form and schedule your visa appointment at the embassy or consulate on the embassy website.
 Use the details from your confirmation email; it is not necessary to wait for your acceptance packet to arrive to start this process.
 Be sure to check for visa appointment and processing wait times.

 - We will ship you an acceptance packet via UPS.
-Please review all additional program information and documents, including your DS-2019 Form, which is required in order to apply for a visa.
+Please review all additional program information and documents, including your DS-2019 Form, which you must bring with you when you apply for a visa.